BigBrad12/nvim-config/README.md

 > This config is slightly different with one or two plugins less, and two other plugins added.

+## Plugins added not present on the base config from Josean:
 #### [Vyfor Discord Rich Presence](https://github.com/vyfor/cord.nvim/tree/client-server)

 #### [LazyGit](https://github.com/jesseduffield/lazygit) and [Dheepak Krishnamurthy's LazyGit Nvim Plugin]https://github.com/kdheepak/lazygit.nvim